learnk8s/learnk8s.io/_blog/scaling-dot-net-core-microservices/index.md

 ## The case for Containers

-So why do we need to focus on containers when we're talking about scalability with orchestrators?
+So why do we need to focus on containers when we're talking about scalability with orchestrator's?
-Aren't the orchestrators powerful enough to manage my application regardless of what is running within it?
+Aren't the orchestrator's powerful enough to manage my application regardless of what is running within it?

 The containers run microservices, if we implement bad code and practices, these will just grow when scaling the application.